Riya966/Web_Scrapping/README.md

 ## Key Features
 ### 1. Web Scraping with Selenium:
--Installed and configured a web driver for automated data extraction.
+- Installed and configured a web driver for automated data extraction.

--Scraped live NIFTY 50 data from Moneycontrol.
+- Scraped live NIFTY 50 data from Moneycontrol.

 ### 2.Data Storage & Processing:
--Stored the extracted data in a structured CSV file.
+- Stored the extracted data in a structured CSV file.

--Cleaned and processed the data using Pandas.
+- Cleaned and processed the data using Pandas.

 ### 3.Data Analysis & Visualization:
--Performed exploratory data analysis (EDA) on NIFTY 50 trends.
+- Performed exploratory data analysis (EDA) on NIFTY 50 trends.

--Created visualizations using Matplotlib and Seaborn to identify key patterns.
+- Created visualizations using Matplotlib and Seaborn to identify key patterns.

 ### Tools & Technologies Used
 - Python (Selenium, Pandas, Matplotlib, Seaborn)